Walks in Yorkshire

 Buy this map from Ordnance Survey

-Walk features: Birds, Café, Flowers, Geographic feature, Hills or Fells, Pub, Stream or River, Views, Waterfall, Wildlife, Woodland
+Walk features: Birds, Cafe, Flowers, Geographic feature, Hills or Fells, Pub, Stream or River, Views, Waterfall, Wildlife, Woodland

-Facilities / refreshments: Toilets in car park at Malham, 2 Pubs and cafes / tearooms in Malham
+Facilities / refreshments: Toilets in car park at Malham, 2 Pubs and cafés / tearooms in Malham

 Nearest town: Walk starts in Malham, nearest larger towns Settle or Skipton

-Local accommodation: View accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk
+Local self-catering accommodation: View self-catering accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk

 Walk Tags: Malham, Yorkshire Dales, Information centre, Yorkshire Dales National Park, Janet's Foss, Gordale Bridge, Gordale Scar, Hawthorns Lane, the Weets, Gordale Scar waterfalls, Gordale Beck, New Close Knotts, Sheriff Hill, Malham Cove, Limestone, Limestone pavement, National Trust, Peregrine Falcons, Malham Beck, Cove Road, Buck Inn, Listers Arms